seezee/WP-FOFT-Loader/readme.md

 [//]: # (*********************************************************************          ***Do not copy/paste to readme.txt!
 You'll mess up the formatting!***          *********************************************************************)

-= 1.0.31=
+= 1.0.32=
 * 2019-07-04
-* More sanitization
-* Pass PHPCS/WP CS checks
-* Remove unused metabox code
+* Bugfix in class-wp-foft-loader-settings.php
+* Better installation instructions